 Under the Hay Tree, World’s Hay Price Was Set

 The camphor before you, long ago dubbed the “Hay Tree,” served as an informal gathering place for workers, farmers and hay sellers—longtime Paramount residents still recall it as the site of a lazy lunch or a spirited game of cards.
 After each of his cattle auctions, Moore would say out a catered meal beneath the branches for his customers.

 Every morning, representatives from the city’s many hay lots would gather under the tree to compare notes and decide the day’s composite price for hay, which Western Consumers could then forward to brokers in Chicago and New York City to set the price for hay sellers the world over.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Paramount Hay Tree (a few steps from this marker); Bellflower Pacific Electric Train Depot (approx. 2 miles away); Domínguez Ranch House (approx. 3½ miles away); Rancho Los Cerritos (approx. 3.7 miles away); Heritage House (approx. 3.7 miles away); Douglas Park (approx. 3.7 miles away); Veterans Memorial (approx. 3.8 miles away); The Boys of Del Valle Park (was approx. 3.9 miles away but has been reported missing. ).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Paramount Hay Tree (a few steps from this marker); Bellflower Pacific Electric Train Depot (approx. 2 miles away); Domínguez Ranch House (approx. 3½ miles away); Rancho Los Cerritos (approx. 3.7 miles away); Heritage House (approx. 3.7 miles away); Douglas Park (approx. 3.7 miles away); Veterans Memorial (approx. 3.8 miles away); Bob’s Big Boy (approx. 4½ miles away).

 Credits.
 This page was last revised on May 7, 2019.
-This page originally submitted on March 12, 2019, by J. J. Prats of Powell, Ohio.
-This page has been viewed 64 times since then.
+It was originally submitted on March 12, 2019, by J. J. Prats of Powell, Ohio.
+This page has been viewed 117 times since then and 22 times this year.
 Photos: 1, 2. submitted on March 12, 2019, by J. J. Prats of Powell, Ohio. • Bill Pfingsten was the editor who published this page.